Skip to main contentScroll Top

 Having recently crossed the land border in southern Thailand and Myanmar (Mae sot- Myawaddy) and knowing that there is still little information on the internet, I wanted to share my experience with you.

 Originally, I wanted to reach Myanmar by crossing the northern border at Tachileik.
-But this border post only gives access to a restricted area of the country.
-You need special authorization to reach the rest of the country or take a plane.
-Basically, it's an ideal border post to do a visa run, but not to travel within the country.
-So I embarked on a long bus ride from Chiang Rai to Mae Sot (for Thai bus schedules: http://www.greenbusthailand.com/website/).
+However, this border crossing only grants access to a limited area of the country.
+Special authorization is required to travel to the rest of the country or to fly.
+Basically, it's an ideal border crossing for a visa run, but not for traveling within the country.
+So, I embarked on a long bus journey from Chiang Rai to Mae Sot (for Thai bus schedules: http://www.greenbusthailand.com/website/).

 My bus was delayed by the rain, so I preferred to spend the night at the border on the Thai side (I recommend a brand new hostel that is very good starting at 200bats, the Sleep Nest).
 The border post is open between 6am or 6:30am and 18pm or 18:30pm.

-Departure the next morning for the Friendship Bridge (border) on the back of the hostel owner's scooter (free please).
-Honestly, with what I had read on the internet, I had some apprehensions about crossing the border alone...but there is no danger.
-After the Thai post, I was immediately greeted by faces whitened with tana (traditional cosmetic powder used by locals to protect themselves from the sun), and above all big smiles and very curious but benevolent looks.
-In 5 minutes, I fell under the spell of this magnificent country and the great kindness of its inhabitants.
-A local who spoke good English helped me with the administrative formalities and for transport.
-Be careful, they tell you that there is no bus station in Myawaddy, but it is false...on the other hand, I did not find it.
-But for the price, a collective taxi is just as advantageous.
-(Note: I was told about a direct bus to Rangoon around 8/9am).
-So I took a shared taxi to Hpa-An (nearly 3 hours of travel thanks to the new road) for 10 Kyats.
-I could have easily negotiated it to 000 kyats, but my intermediary was so nice and helpful that I didn't insist (that gave him his com/tip).
-Shared taxis run all day, although it's best not to arrive too late in the evening, because everything closes early in Burma.
-Bring cash because the ATMs are often out of order at the border.
+The next morning, I set off for the Friendship Bridge (border crossing) on the hostel owner's scooter (free of charge, thank you!).
+Honestly, after what I'd read online, I was a little apprehensive about crossing the border alone… but there's no danger at all.
+After the Thai border post, I was immediately greeted by faces whitened with tana (a traditional cosmetic powder used by locals to protect themselves from the sun), and above all, by big smiles and very curious but kind looks.
+In five minutes, I fell under the spell of this magnificent country and the great kindness of its people.
+A local who spoke good English helped me with the paperwork and transportation.
+Be careful, they tell you there's no bus station in Myawaddy, but that's not true… I couldn't find one.
+But for the price, a shared taxi is just as good.
+(Note: I was told about a direct bus to Yangon around 8 or 9 am).
+So I took a shared taxi to Hpa-An (nearly a 3-hour journey thanks to the new road) for 10,000 kyats.
+I could easily have negotiated it down to 8000 kyats, but my intermediary was so friendly and helpful that I didn't insist (it was his commission/tip).
+Shared taxis run all day, although it's best not to arrive too late in the evening, as everything closes early in Myanmar.
+Bring cash because ATMs are often out of order at the border.

 For good tips and information for traveling to Myanmar, you have the group on Facebook: bacpackers Myanmar (burma)